I NEVER BELIEVED IN SANTA CLAUS. NOT EVEN AS A KID, FOR REASONS I’LL MAKE CLEAR.

 For 18 years, with Ned, my beloved husband, I co-owned, ran, and cooked at Dairy Hollow House.

 Being an innkeeper definitely burnt up all my childhood longing-for-Christmas karma.
 For years, I decorated 8 trees (one in each guest room, one at the front desk, one in the dining room).

 I decked the walls of the three houses that made up the inn property, pricking my fingers with holly and staining my hands with the exuded sap of pine and cedar boughs.
 It got old.

 But one thing I never tired of: wandering out into the quiet Ozark meadows and woods to gather sacks of dried weeds, seed pods and pine-cones.
 This got me outside in the December (cold enough to be tick-free but rarely too cold), and I was always I glad to be there.
 From these materials I put together various one-of-a-kind wreaths for every one of the seven exterior doors at the inn, plus small winter-time bouquets for the each of the restaurant’s tables.
 I also tucked the found plants in among the more traditional evergreens and holly.

-Observing, exploring, admiring, selecting from the abundant elegant wild foliage, dry and winter-browned, that lay spread before in the landscape I loved… this never ceased to leave me deeply soothed, amazed that I had landed in this place, lush even in winter.
+Observing, exploring, admiring, selecting from the abundant elegant wild foliage, dry and winter-browned, with the occasional inedible pink or red berries, that lay spread before in the landscape I loved, and then creating those wreaths and bouquets … this never ceased to leave me deeply soothed, amazed that I had landed in this place, lush even in winter.

 Then I went back to the inn’s kitchen and went to work.